webos-tools/webos-studio/README.md

 ## Requirements

 This extension helps the users develop webOS web apps, Enact apps, and JavaScript services.
-So the users need a basic understanding of webOS OSE developments.
+So the users need a basic understanding of webOS developments.
 If you are not familiar with webOS, please refer to [www.webosose.org/docs/tutorials/](https://www.webosose.org/docs/tutorials/).

 ### Hardware